Curtis Jones (footballer, born 2001): 2019–20 season: First Premier League title

-2020–2023
+2020–2023: FA Cup and EFL Cup double

 On 24 September 2020, Jones scored two goals in four minutes against Lincoln City away in the 2020–21 EFL Cup, and was named man of the match by Sky Sports.
 He scored his first UEFA Champions League goal on 1 December in a 1–0 victory over Ajax, sealing Liverpool's progression into the knockout stages of the competition.
 On 28 February 2021, Jones scored his first league goal of the 2020–21 season in a 2–0 away win over Sheffield United.

 Jones scored his first goal of the 2021–22 season on 25 September 2021 in a 3–3 away draw against Brentford.
 On 28 September, he provided two assists and a key pass in a 5–1 away win over Porto in the 2021–22 UEFA Champions League.
 Liverpool narrowly missed out on the chance to achieve a historic quadruple, coming second in the Premier League and the 2021–22 UEFA Champions League but winning both the EFL Cup and the FA Cup.
 On 17 November 2022, Jones signed a new long-term contract with Liverpool until June 2027.